-Even if your kids don't have food allergies, it's likely that you'll be cooking for one of your kids' cousins or friends who does this holiday season.
+Even if your kids don't have food allergies, you’ll likely be cooking for someone who does this holiday season.
+So, it’s good to have an allergy-friendly recipe ready in your back pocket.
 The top eight food allergy triggers include: milk, eggs, peanuts, tree nuts, fish, shellfish, soy and wheat.

 Enjoy this recipe to help make an allergy-friendly holiday meal.